 How long should you leave on a clay mask?

 Although it is commonly thought to leave a clay mask on your face until it's "bone dry" and cracking to experience the full effects, it's better to remove a clay mask before it's fully dry to prevent dehydrating the skin.

 You'll still absorb all the valuable nutrients and benefits even if your face doesn't feel like a crumbling stone!
 The best way to decide if it's time to remove the mask is to do a simple touch test.
 When you start to see it lightening in color, but it still feels slightly sticky to the touch, wash it off!
 If you have a stubborn zit, you may use your clay mask as a spot treatment overnight.
 After you remove your mask, be sure to follow up with a rebalancing toner and hydrating moisturizer.

 How often should you use a clay face mask?

-Generally speaking, the weekly use of clay masks is the best cadence for most skin types.
-Those with more oily skin can indulge in applying a clay mask twice a week, but make sure you give your skin a break between treatments to prevent further issues!
+In general, using clay masks 1 - 2 times per week is the best cadence for most skin types.
+Those with more oily skin can indulge in applying a clay mask up to 3 times a week, but make sure you give your skin a break between treatments to prevent further issues!

-How to use a clay mask with your acne treatment:
+How to use a clay mask with your acne treatment

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.